sMergIT/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to GitHub Pages"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Learn how to build and host a GitHub Pages site.
+How to create a branch on GitHub, commit changes using Git, and open a pull request on GitHub.